-Historic buildings dating from the 1850s to the 1950s are found throughout Muscatine.
-These buildings provide a glimpse into times of the past and reflect the history of the community through the built environment.
-Research on historic buildings reveals information on the history of the occupants, owner, and architecture.
+reveals information on the history of the occupants, owner, and architecture.
 Additionally, it provides another thread to the overall quilt of Muscatine’s history.
-Many resources to research the history of a building can be found at the Musser Public Library.
-Research on some buildings in Muscatine has been completed through projects of the Muscatine Historic Preservation Commission.
+Many resources to research the history of a building can be found at the Musser Public Library, including city directories, census records, and historic newspapers.
+Research on some buildings in Muscatine has been completed through projects of the Muscatine Historic Preservation Commission, as well as other organizations in Muscatine and Muscatine County.

 Identification and evaluation of the historic buildings in Muscatine is one of the primary goals of the Muscatine Historic Preservation Commission.
-The Muscatine Historic Preservation Commission was formed by local ordinance in 2000, consisting of five members currently.
+The Muscatine Historic Preservation Commission was formed by local ordinance in 2000, consisting of five members.
 They hold regular monthly meetings, open to the public.
 As part of their responsibilities and duties, they launched a phased program to identify, evaluate, register, and protect the cultural resources of Muscatine.
 They completed a Planning for Preservation Study during 2002-2003 as the first phase of this program.
 The development of the historic contexts and survey of the downtown commercial district was recommended as the first phase of a comprehensive survey and evaluation program for the City of Muscatine, completed in 2004-2005.
 The West Hill neighborhood survey was recommended as a future project as well, and it was completed in 2005-2006.
 This report also included additional recommendations for future survey areas.
 Iowa Site Inventory forms were prepared for each property within the survey areas, and they can be found by following the links below.
-In 2012-2013, the Muscatine Historic Preservation Commission followed up these earlier projects by surveying the Fair Oak neighborhood (by Weed Park) and the Colver Street neighborhood.
+In 2012-2013, the Muscatine Historic Preservation Commission followed up these earlier projects by surveying the Fair Oak neighborhood (west of Weed Park) and the Colver Street neighborhood.

 National Register of Historic Places Nominations